Freem11/PMSys/README.md

 # PMSys (working title)
-Is a Project Management Sytem I have wanted to build for years The aim is have thsi app follow the "living document" philosophy common in project managment This means that work done in the early stages will be reusable as you progress to later stages
+Is a Project Management Sytem I have wanted to build for years The aim is have this app follow the "living document" philosophy common in project managment This means that work done in the early stages will be reusable as you progress to later stages

 Current Features: